Mathématique: Chapter 55

 “Shit.
 What’s wrong?”
 Young was half out of his seat, his back spasming in protest.
 He tried to relax.
 Sit back down.
 Slowly.

-“Nothing,” Jackson said, his voice cracking.
+“Nothing.”
+Jackson’s voice cracked.
 “Nothing’s wrong.”
-He paused, and Young could hear the wind whistling across his phone speaker.
+He paused, and Young heard the wind hiss across his phone speaker.
 “We, um, we have her.
 We got her.
 She’s here.
 On the base.”

-“Good,” Young said, feeling his heart hammer against his throat, not sure why Jackson’s voice was so unsteady, not sure how to force down the fear and the hope that was rising in his heart and mind, not sure what to do, not sure how to factor Vala into the search for Rush, not sure what kind of shape she might be in—
+“Good.”
+Young’s heart hammered in his throat.
+He wasn’t sure why Jackson’s voice was so unsteady, wasn’t sure how to force down the fear and the hope that was rising in his mind, not sure what to do, not sure how factor Vala might factor into the search for Rush, not sure what kind of shape she might be in—

 “She’s in the infirmary,” Jackson said.
 “The team’s with her.”